 4. Just because you booked a gig doesn’t mean the spot belongs on your demo.

-5. So-called “custom demos” are auditions, not demos.
+5. So-called “custom demos” are actually auditions, not demos.

 6. Having a “cheap attack” when it comes to training and producing your demos.

-Producing a “demo of a demo” or rationalizing your “good-enough-for-now” recording will get you booked only serves to reflect poorly on you, and tells talent agents and producers you’re a novice, or you’re just not committed.
+Producing a “demo of a demo” or rationalizing your “good-enough-for-now” recording will get you hired only serves to reflect poorly on you, and tells talent agents and producers you’re a novice and not committed or reliable.

 7. Continually updating your demo.